• Skip to primary navigation

 The new DPA will streamline the data protection accountability process within firms by removing the need for Data Protection Officers (DPO) and replacing them with a “senior responsible individual.”

-The responsible individual would implement a company-specific privacy program, and delegate data protection risk management to relevant persons.
+The responsible individual would implement a company-specific privacy programme, and delegate data protection risk management to relevant persons.
 The DPA will also remove the requirement that overseas companies appoint a UK representative to oversee compliance with UK data privacy rules.

 International transfers